 The concept of UWH is a paradigm shift in surgical wound care.
-But is it possible to adopt even more measures to prevent surgical wound complications?
-This report demonstrates our clinical experience in surgical wound care and the key points to better managing surgical wounds.
+But, is it possible to adopt even more measures to prevent surgical wound complications?
+This report demonstrates our clinical experience in surgical wound care and highlights key points for better management of surgical wounds.